 Don't let the commercials fool you: Covering up bad breath with a spearmint-flavored wad of gum doesn't make for a kiss-worthy mouth.
 Bad breath is a symptom of bacteria in the oral cavity and often a result of gum disease (which affects three in four Americans), according to cosmetic dentist Joseph Banker, of Creative Dental Care in New Jersey.
 No wonder it's a first-date deal breaker for 86 percent of U.S. adults, according to one recent survey.

-Here's how to treat—not just flavor—your bad breath.
+Here's how to treat— just flavor— bad breath.

 It doesn't matter how much you whiten: If you don't brush and floss, then your pearly whites will still be rank.
 "Poor oral hygiene is the biggest culprit of bad breath," Banker says.
 Besides brushing and flossing (at least twice a day), a tongue scraper can be clutch in ridding your mouth of food debris and germs that can contribute to bad breath.
 If you can't remember your last dentist visit, a simple cleaning may be enough to set things right.

 While coffee, alcohol, and cigarette breath are less than sexy on their own, some vices can stink things up for hours after you get your fix.
 "Coffee and alcohol are both responsible for causing a decrease in salivary flow," Banker says.
 "Saliva is needed to cleanse debris from the mouth and to flush away odor-producing bacteria."
 While cigarettes can also dry your mouth, the chemicals found in them can foster the growth of bacteria, gum disease, and oral cancer, all of which are linked to gnarly breath.